nkiraly/koadstation/README.md

 Q: Is windows supported as a vagrant host?

-A: Thee stations target both linux and windows as vagrant hosts, with the virtualbox provider.
+A: These stations target both linux and windows as vagrant hosts, with the virtualbox provider.

 Q: What is the recommended way of running these stations on windows?